LeaHohmann/NAPVMI_software/README.md

 - Do a kinetic scan with a new image at each step of the delay generator scan, link delay value to frame, takes directory input and saves images under their corresponding delay

-**Functionalities to add:**
+- Display latest delay imagen and total intensity v time plot

-- Display last delay image and total intensity v delay time plot
+(UNTESTED!
+Hardware trigger missing)